What’s special about February?

 In the photograph, taken in the last week of February, you see two intrepid ice-fishermen hoping for a great catch about 4 meters from the edge of the ice in Leangbukta.

-Children’s Holmenkollen Day is on Sunday 10th February 2019
+Children’s Holmenkollen Day is on a Sunday in the middle of February

-Fastelavnssøndag is Sunday 7 weeks before Easter, in 2019 on 3rd March) It is celebrated with fastelavns boller, which are rich yeast buns filled with e.g. jam, almond paste and cream with icing sugar on top.
+Fastelavnssøndag is Sunday 7 weeks before Easter, in 2020 on 23rd February.
+(In 2021 on 14th February) It is celebrated with fastelavns boller, which are rich yeast buns filled with e.g. jam, almond paste and cream with icing sugar on top.
 You will find them in REMA 1000 or can enjoy them in Café Oscar.
 On Monday and Tuesday, many schools have carnival parties so you may see children in fancy dress.

 It is customary to place a fastelavnsris in the sitting room – a bunch of birch twigs decorated with coloured feathers or paper.
 Later the birch leaves appear, giving hope for the spring.
 The Norwegian Women’s Public Health Association members make thousands of fastelavnsris to sell, an important contribution to their valuable work.